Tools

 Desk Research & User Feedback

-“The lists of ‘books’ I may like is a waste of space and I wish it would go away.
+“The lists of ‘books’ I may like, etc., are a waste of space, and I wish they would go away.
 Reading is my quiet, unwind time, but not so much anymore.”

-To define the problem, users seek a simplified design that offers user-friendly navigation, reduces clutter, and includes organizational features to promote consistent reading.
-This includes features such as sorting and tagging.
+To define the problem, users seek a simplified design that offers user-friendly navigation, reduces clutter, and includes organizational features, such as sorting, to promote consistent reading.

 3. Ideation